-Wout Van Aert wins 10th stage of Tour, Pinot loses time
+Thomas blowing in the wind at Tour de France

 “What do you want me to say?
 There’s nothing to say,” he said, looking absolutely disgusted.

-Thomas moved to second place overall, 1:12 behind Alaphilippe, with teammate Egan Bernal in third place, four seconds further back.
+“We didn’t plan to split the bunch.
+We only expected the stage to be nervous and tricky.
+Our intention was only to protect my yellow jersey and to focus on a sprint,” he said.
+“We knew precisely at which kilometer there was a risk of crosswinds.
+All teams gave the same instructions.
+There was a lot of stress and pressure in the peloton and when it split, everyone expected it, then we did the maximum.”

-A three-time cyclo-cross world champion, Van Aert is riding his first Grand Tour after claiming two stage wins — a sprint and a time trial — at the prestigious Criterium du Dauphine in June.
+A three-time cyclo-cross world champion starting to live up to his billing as a future star, Van Aert is riding his first Grand Tour.

-“The last 70 kilometers were very nervous,” Van Aert said after edging Italian rider Elia Viviani by just a few inches.
-Australian Caleb Ewan ended third.
+“The last 70 kilometers were very nervous,” he said after edging Viviani by just a few inches.
+Australian Caleb Ewan placed third.

 Van Aert surged from the left in the last stretch and resisted Viviani’s comeback by throwing his bike at the line.

-The up and coming Belgian said he got the OK from his team bosses to race for the win because his team leaders were in the group behind.
-But even then he didn’t expect to beat recognized sprinters such as Viviani and Peter Sagan in a photo finish by inches.
+The up and coming Belgian said he got the OK from his team bosses to race for the win because his team leaders were trapped in the group behind.
+But even then he didn’t expect to beat recognized sprinters such as Viviani and Peter Sagan in a photo finish.

 “It’s crazy,” he said.